FriendSoftwareLabs/friendchat/README.md

 You can restart this script at any time, after pulling changes from GIT for example.

-#### Launching Friend Core, Friend Chat and Presence servers
+#### Launching Friend Chat and Presence servers

-The installation script automatically adds an 'autostart' folder to your Friend Core build directory, containing two scripts that launch the Presence and Friend Chat server when Friend Core is started.
-So after installation, the whole system is launched with this command :
-'./FriendCore'
-If you kill Friend Core instead of exiting it, the two servers will continue to run and will have to be killed manually.
-We suggest that you use the killfriendcore.sh script that can be found in the friendup directory.
+The installation script automatically adds systemd service files.

+To start:

+* `sudo systemctl start friendchat-server`
+* `sudo systemctl start presence-server`

+To enable automatic start:

+* `sudo systemctl enable friendchat-server`
+* `sudo systemctl enable presence-server`

+To view logs in case of problems:
+* `sudo journalctl -fu friendchat-server`
+* `sudo journalctl -fu presence-server`

 #### Accessing Friend Chat application from the Workspace

-After installing Friend Chat and its servers, and restarting Friend Core, you will have to install the Friend Chat application in your Friend machine.
+After installing Friend Chat and its servers, and restarting Friend Core (`sudo systemctl restart friendcore`), you will have to install the Friend Chat application in your Friend machine.
 In the Workspace menu, choose the 'Tools / Software' option, locate Friend Chat in the list and click install.
 You will then find the